 The age old question of “how long will my battery last” is nearly impossible to answer definitively.
 There are just too many battery variations and environmental variables which all play a part in how long the battery lasts.
 Continue reading

 When installing DC powered appliances and accessories it’s important to use the proper size wire.
-Calculating the wire size is made easy with the wire size guides below.
+The size of wire required for a given task depends on the voltage being used, the amount of amps required and also the distance that power is being transmitted.
+Don’t worry, calculating the wire size is made easy with the wire size guides below.
 We have a chart for 12-volt, 24-volt, 36-volt, 48-volt and 72-volt applications.
 Wire size by gauge, ampers draw and maximum feet of wire.
 Continue reading

 If you’ve purchased a new 12-volt television for your truck or RV and are having trouble with the audio there are a few simple steps that can help clear things up a bit.